MICRO FUND FOR COMMUNITY AND BUSINESS

 How to make a Micro Fund application

 You’ll need to complete the Form that best fits with what you want to do.
-To start your online application, click here
+You can start your online application here https://penycymoedd.flexigrant.com/ when the round is open.

 We’ll read carefully through your application and get in touch if we have any queries or need more information.
 Decisions about whether or not to award funding are made by the Community Interest Company Directors – normally within 6 weeks of each application round closing date.